-Unlike Christmas where the non-religious traditions have crossed the Pacific, Halloween is really a non-event for Chinese local people unless they have some connection to the expatriate population.
+Unlike Christmas where the non-religious traditions have crossed the Pacific, Halloween is a non-event for local Chinese people unless they have some connection to the expatriate population.
 It's unlikely you'll see signs of Halloween outside major cities.

 How Adults Celebrate Halloween in China

 How to Celebrate Halloween in China With Kids

 Unfortunately, only the expat/international schools will likely be doing anything Halloween related so if you're just visiting China with your kids during Halloween, you'll be hard-pressed to find parties or trick-or-treating, but that doesn't mean they don't exist.
 Check your city for local Halloween-themed events like Hong Kong's Halloween Fest or this Halloween Fair in Beijing.